Yandex Cloud

 Tag Description

-SelectObjectContentRequest Root-level tag used for providing request parameters.
+SelectObjectContentRequest Root-level tag for providing request parameters.

 Path: /SelectObjectContentRequest.